adambraimbridge/concept-exporter/README.md

 There are several checks performed:

-* Checks that a connection can be made to Neo4j, using the neo4j url supplied as a parameter in service startup
+* Check that a connection can be made to Neo4j, using the Neo4j URL supplied as a parameter in service startup
-* Checks that the S3 Writer service is healthy
+* Check that the S3 Writer service is healthy

 ### Logging